 Tuesday, April 29, 2025

-Rampaging Al (Skopje)
+Rampaging Al (Skopje) - Mar26

 It needed to be gotten down.
 The matter quickly slipped otherwise after the first 5 -10 minutes acclimatising back on the street.
-Prior to that passing by one reels, skitters, mutters and shakes the head.
+Prior to that passing-by, one reels, skitters, mutters and shakes the head.
 An onlooker would wonder to themselves, especially given the fine panama.

 The chocolate coating meant this could not be bronze, but some kind of amalgam.

 When Frane back in Melbourne was sent a pic as a tease the man was made to wonder.
-Precisely the same galloping steed with the great Croat statesman / lawmaker whatnot Jelacic mounted graced central Zagreb, according to Frane.
+Precisely the same galloping steed with the great Croat statesman / lawmaker whatnot Jelaćić mounted graced central Zagreb, according to Frane.
 For some reason the colouring of the red & white North Macedonian flag on a pole in the middle distance did not transmit properly in the mail.

 Where are you?
 Where is this?
 Where did you get Maxim Gorki?
 (Sent in a follow-up pic.)

 Big Al brandishing his long sword, reins comfortably in the left.
-Little wonder the conquest of half the known world in very quick time back then, judging from this example.
+Little wonder the conquest of half the known world in quick time back then, judging from this example.

 Father Phil stood on the other side of the Vardar, the old Stone Bridge leading directly.
 While not quite matching his son’s tonnage, Phil too was something.

+As the days passed and further crossings were made, the fuller picture emerged.
 The clear hint was given on the bridges and their flanks.
-All along there the pieces were of the precise same size, produced in the same factory at the same time, special order.
-Dating from around thirty years ago was the first guess.
+All along the pieces were of the precise same size, produced in the same factory at the same time, by special order.
+Dating from around thirty years ago was the initial guess.
 Mid-90s, shortly after the collapse of the Second Yugoslav Federation.
 (The Royalist was the first, formed at the same time as the Czechoslovak union.)

 After the fragmentation and the hurried nation-building, Macedonia, Croatia, Slovenia and all the others were in need of new / old symbols fitted for current requirements.
 Along the waters of the Vardar in Skopje and over the pedestrian bridges in particular, the civic spaces were thickly filled.
-Copiously.
+Copiously indeed.
 No stone had been left unturned.

 Abstracted, turned aside statesman were reserved for the bridge leading to the Public Prosecutor’s Office.
 The Archaeological Museum gathered the earlier eras, classical & Roman / Renaissance.

-The Archeological Museum and the Public Prosecutor’s Office was split by the Electrical Communication Agency, where an Adonis & his Consort clutching a dove to her covered breast again in massive form flanked the entry doors.
-(Foreign Affairs was one further along.)
+The Archeological Museum & the Public Prosecutor’s Office was split by the Electrical Communication Agency, where an Adonis and his companion clutching a dove to her breast flanked the entry doors.
+(Foreign Affairs was one further on.)
+All three buildings were instant classics, commissioned and built at the same time as the statuary.
+Sixty-five or seventy feet the columns of the Archeological rose, closely spaced.

-Going back to the other, surprisingly the Bridge of Civilizations in Macedonia dated a year later.
-Either its statuary had been commissioned quite some years earlier, or the patina had been added for authenticity.
+Returning to the Bridge of Civilizations in Macedonia, the dating turned out a year later.
+Either its statuary had been commissioned some time earlier, or else the patina had been added for authenticity.

 No comments: